DATES, FEES & AVAILABILITY 2025

 University Visit and Guest Speaker

 Our students will be pushed to their limits to learn and importantly enjoy the course through learning and collaborating with other students from all over the world.
 Engineering students will have guest speakers and learn from leaders in engineering.
-Students will also have visits to leading Universities in engineering – such as Imperial College, UCL, Cranfield, Oxford and Cambridge.
+Students will also have visits to leading Universities in engineering – such as Imperial College, UOL, Cranfield, Oxford and Cambridge.
 Students will forge friendships that will last a lifetime.

 Recommended Reading